Web Design Animation - Tools and More

 You can import photographs and other physical media into your animations, allowing you to create various titles and motion graphics.
 It has virtual reality capabilities and can do stuff from text rotating up to post-production editing.
 One of the key features of Adobe After Effects, and other Adobe apps in general, is their integration with other Adobe tools, making your designing process faster and easier.

 It is offered as a free trial for 7 days and costs $20.99/month or you can access it by purchasing the Adobe Creative Cloud for $54.99 for a better price, which includes more than 20 other Adobe apps that you can utilize in your work.
-Some other notable options that are worth mentioning are also the Procreate editor app and Spline.

-Procreate is a two-time Apple Design Awards winner, one of the best animation apps for iPad.
 Spline is also one of the go-to tools, especially for those who are beginners in animation since it features an easy interface to work with for any designer regardless of their 3D experience.

-Computers specs for web animation
+Computer specs for web animation

 The process of animation requires a lot of work from your computer hardware, that’s why before choosing which laptop to buy, you need to have in mind a few things about your hardware specifications.
 CPU and GPU are the key components that do most of the “legwork” in the rendering process, and that is why you need to make sure that they have the required performance to handle your work fast and efficiently.